 A lot of churches say that they are the One True Church.
 Each of these churches believes that it alone was founded by Jesus Christ and keeps the Christian faith today.
 Each believes that all true Christians are (or at least should be) part of their church.

 This is a big deal.
 If it’s true that Jesus founded a particular church institution, and if that church continues to have apostolic authority, then we should all join that church.
 So is one of these churches actually the One True Church?
 In this post, I’ll show the problems with this view.

-Hate All Divisions
+All Divisions Are Saddening

 Even though we don’t believe that there’s One True Church, we recognize that divisions between Christians are a terrible thing.
 They should not be.
 If we followed Christ, every church today would be in communion with and at peace with every other church today.

 Anabaptism did not begin because of proud people who wanted to start their own church, or because of people who refused to work for peace.
 Instead, Anabaptism began when individuals saw that their church wasn’t following Christ in every way.
 They tried to reform the church, but their leaders refused.
 There were false teachers and immoral people in leadership, and the church hierarchy would do nothing about them.
 Could they have stayed?

 With great sadness, we left the Roman Catholic Church and still remain separate from it.
 Yet, for many of us, the barrier to reuniting is not on our side.
 We are ready to be in communion with the Roman Catholic Church whenever they return to the apostolic faith.